-The first step to becoming a franchise owner is to contact the business that interests you.
-Typically, you’ll spend a full day with the owner to get a feel for the company, and then your financials and background will be vetted.
-If everything checks out, you’ll be formally presented with a franchise agreement.
+The first step to becoming a franchise owner is to contact companies that interest you.
+Typically, you’ll spend a full day getting a feel for a company.
+Then, the company will vet your financials and background.
+If everything checks out, the company will formally present you with a franchise agreement.

-You may not get rich, but the chances are you’ll make a decent living.
-Franchise owners, on average, earned $67,000 a year in 2014, according to the jobs site Indeed.com.
-Of course that means many franchise owners made more — and many others made less.
+You may not get rich, but chances are good you’ll make a decent living.
+On average, franchise owners earn $60,000 a year, according to the jobs website CareerBliss.
+Of course, that means many franchise owners make more — and many make less.

 - Daily operations

 This isn’t to say a franchise owner simply has to show up and count the money.
 Owners are responsible for growing their businesses, but franchisors should provide blueprints to make that growth happen.

 If you envision yourself in a business in which you have the unfettered ability to do what you want, skip a franchise.